k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 action methods, `_actionDispatch()`.
 A dispatch action is going to determine what controller method should be called for a given route.

 ComDefaultDispatcher is where things get set in motion.
-In the initialize the controller is set to the view, if the view exists in the config.
+In the initialize method the controller is set to the view; but only if the view exists in the config.
 This gives Koowa all the information it needs to route request.